coleturner/graphql-rails-resolver/README.md

   end
 end
 ```
-This solution addresses code re-use, however this series of conditionals do not allow you to resolve more than one argument, and it may become difficult to maintain this imperative approach.
+This solution addresses code re-use, but these series of conditionals do not allow you to resolve more than one argument, and it may become difficult to maintain this imperative approach.

 ## Hello "Active" Resolver